silshack/inls161fall2016/refsheets/jekyll-testing.md

 This starts a webserver and builds your site.
 Then we need to find the address where you can see your site.

-If you right click on the container in your file tree and select "Info" it will bring up a document with two long links in it toward the bottom.
+If you right click on the workspace in your file tree and select "Info" it will bring up a document with two long links in it toward the bottom.
 These links let you see applications that your server is running.

 Click the first link, which looks like this: